My Approach

 Sessions are sometimes challenging.
 Assumptions get examined.
 Patterns get named.
 The goal is not to feel better after each conversation, though many clients do.
 The goal is to think differently, and to carry that thinking into the work that matters.

-What this looks like in practice
+What this looks like

 The Performance Gap